Managing Capacity vs Foot Traffic

 Striking a Balance and Controlling the Crowd

-Following the government announcement that restaurants and bars could reopen from 4th July, we are now operating in a new context of eating and drinking out.
-With the guidance for our industry on how to keep everyone safe, I can share our take on striking the right balance between customer and staff safety, high quality hospitality and converting demand effectively.
+Following the government announcement that restaurants and bars could reopen, we are now operating in a new context of eating and drinking out.
+With the guidance for our industry on how to keep everyone safe, I can share our take on striking the right balance between customer and staff safety, high-quality hospitality, and converting demand effectively.

 Foot traffic vs Shortfall